ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/import.rst

 * ansible-core:

   * For ``lib/ansible/modules/`` and ``lib/ansible/module_utils/``, unchecked imports are only allowed from the Python standard library;
-  * For ``lib/ansible/plugins/``, unchecked imports are only allowed from the Python standard library, from dependencies of ansible-core, and from ansible-core itself;
+  * For ``lib/ansible/plugins/``, unchecked imports are only allowed from the Python standard library, from public dependencies of ansible-core, and from ansible-core itself;

 * collections:

   * For ``plugins/modules/`` and ``plugins/module_utils/``, unchecked imports are only allowed from the Python standard library;
-  * For other directories in ``plugins/`` (see `the community collection requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst#modules-plugins>`_ for a list), unchecked imports are only allowed from the Python standard library, from dependencies of ansible-core, and from ansible-core itself.
+  * For other directories in ``plugins/`` (see `the community collection requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst#modules-plugins>`_ for a list), unchecked imports are only allowed from the Python standard library, from public dependencies of ansible-core, and from ansible-core itself.

+Public dependencies of ansible-core are:

+  * Jinja2
+  * PyYAML
+  * MarkupSafe (as a dependency of Jinja2)